2.1: Weathering

 Chemical weathering is the chemical and/or mineralogical alteration of a rock; it can take place via in situ alteration of minerals or by the removal/relocation of dissolved substances.

-Solution (aka dissolution) is a type of chemical weathering that takes place when material is dissolved in water, a processes that is commonly assisted if the water is slightly acidic.
+Solution (aka dissolution) is a type of chemical weathering that takes place when material is dissolved in water, a process that is enhanced if the water is slightly acidic.
 Common examples of dissolution include halite in water and the dissolution of marble by acid rain.

 Hydrolysis is a type of chemical weathering that takes place when acid and water react with a mineral to form clay minerals, silica, and to release ions into solution (commonly K, Na, and Ca).
 The most common example is the weathering of feldspar to form clay, a process that results in large amount of fine-grained particles and dissolved material.